meshery/meshery/docs/pages/installation/kinD.md

 ### Create cluster using KinD

-In order to let you successfully access Meshery server from your localhost, you need to follow the specific instructions according to your Operating System to complete the creation of KinD cluster.
+In order to successfully build the meshery server on your local machine, you will need to follow these specific instructions according to your Operating System to complete the creation of KinD cluster.

 #### KinD on WSL2